Prevent Type 2 Diabetes With The Setpoint Diet

 3-5 servings per day, 30-55 grams per meal

 - Flax Seeds

-You can also feel free to enjoy up to 3 servings of low fructose fruit per day.
-Examples include blueberries, goji berries, grapefruit, lemons, oranges, strawberries.
+You can also feel free to enjoy up to 3 servings of low-fructose fruit per day.
+Examples include blueberries, goji berries, grapefruit, lemons, oranges, and strawberries.

 With the setpoint diet, you’ll be able to lose weight permanently and stop type 2 diabetes without suffering.